AtomisticSimulationOfMaterials/StanageApptainerHub/README.md

 # StanageApptainerHub

-A repository of Apptainer defintion files for building containerised software on the Univeristy of Sheffield's Stanage HPC cluster.
+A repository of [Apptainer](https://apptainer.org/) definition files for building containerised software on the University of Sheffield’s **Stanage** HPC cluster.

+---

 ## Introduction and Motivation

-- HPC is a very powerful technology for efficient use of scientific codes.
-- It allows us to distribute processes in software to many many processes that can belong to CPUs or GPUs.
-- The University of Sheffield has two HPC systems: Stanage and Bessemer.
-- We mainly use Stanage as that has the best specs and is the newest system.
-Also, Bessemer is being decomissioned at some point.
+High-Performance Computing (HPC) is a powerful technology that enables researchers to run scientific codes efficiently by distributing workloads across many CPU cores and GPUs.

+At the University of Sheffield, there are currently two HPC systems: **Stanage** and **Bessemer**.
+Our group primarily uses **Stanage** since it offers the best specifications and is the most recent system.
+Bessemer is scheduled for decommissioning in the near future.

-- The HPC is open to all researchers and students at the University.
+While HPC provides enormous opportunities for research, making it accessible to all researchers and students also introduces challenges:

-- This is good.
-- However there are several issues we face when making this tool available to everyone.
-- Diverse user backgrounds (from begineer to advanced)
+- **Diverse user backgrounds** – ranging from beginners to advanced users
-- Confilting software versions and dependencies
+- **Conflicting software versions and dependencies** – difficult to manage on shared infrastructure
-- (Ocassionally) limited support staff for environment troubleshooting and technical support
+- **Limited technical support** – environment troubleshooting can take significant time and effort

-- To address this we are building a repository of apptainer definitions.
-This will allow us to get around some of these issues.
-- Provide reproducible environments. --> We can standardise use of software across the research group. --> When sharing our work with people from other organisations, they can easily find out what version of software we are using to replicate our work/build off of it.
+### The environment management problem

+One of the biggest obstacles in HPC usage is **managing consistent and reproducible environments**.
+Researchers often need specific versions of software and libraries, but installing these on a shared system can cause conflicts and waste valuable research time.

+### Our solution: Apptainer definition files

+This repository provides **Apptainer definition files** for commonly used software in our research group.
+By standardising environments through containerisation, we aim to:

+- **Provide reproducible environments** – ensuring consistent results across projects and collaborators
-- Simplify software setup for new users
+- **Simplify setup for new users** – no need for complex dependency installations
-- Reduce dependency conflicats on shared infracstructure
+- **Reduce conflicts on shared infrastructure** – containers isolate software environments
-- Allow research workflows to be portable across different HPC systems.
+- **Improve portability of workflows** – making it easy to run the same software stack on different HPC systems or external collaborations

+---

+This repository is intended as a growing hub of containerised definitions that will make HPC usage on Stanage more reliable, reproducible, and accessible to everyone.

 # Apptainer